axivo/mcp-lsp/README.md

 ## Usage

+You can ask Claude to explain how the LSP tools work:

+- *Start the TypeScript language server with `typescript-sdk` project and check the server capabilities.*
+- *Please explain how LSP tools help you understand and review source code.*

 To start performing a code review, ask Claude to:

-- "*Start the TypeScript language server for the `typescript-sdk` project and check the server capabilities.*"
+- *Start the TypeScript language server with `typescript-sdk` project and check the server capabilities.*
-- "*Next, load the project files and see the project files you can work with, prior any code review.*"
+- *Next, see the project files you can work with, prior any code review.*
-- "*Next, perform a detailed review of project source code using the LSP tools and let me know your findings.*"
+- *Next, perform a detailed review of project source code using the LSP tools and let me know your findings.*

+> [!NOTE]
+> Language server start time varies by language and project size, typically few seconds for a project with thousands of files.
+Some language servers like `Kotlin` may take several minutes to initialize large projects.
+Increase `timeoutMs` value accordingly, if default timeout is reached.

 ## MCP Tools